microsoft/WinUI-Gallery/UITests/README.md

 # UI Tests with WinAppDriver

 The UI Test repository is a collection of WinAppDriver-based test scenarios that cover basic interactions with WinUI 3 controls.
-Note: the [Universal Windows Platform controls](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/) reference can be used, as the WinUI 3 controls are very similar to the UWP controls.
+See the [Windows Platform controls reference](https://learn.microsoft.com/windows/apps/design/controls/) for more information on available controls.

 The test scenarios are written to test the controls in the WinUI 3 Gallery app.
 The procedure below outlines the steps needed to build and deploy WinUI 3 Gallery and WinAppDriver to run the UI Tests.
 These steps mirror what azure-pipelines.yml does in pipeline runs.